Frequently Asked Questions Regarding IRS Installment Agreements

 Generally, the CAP or Collection Appeals Program is used when an installment agreement has been terminated or rejected.
 In fact, Form 9423, is normally used to appeal a terminated or rejected installment agreement.
 However, once the appeals process is over, the decision is binding.
 Therefore, you cannot request a judicial review of the appeal.
 That is why you should seek professional help during the appeals process.

-Why would the IRS terminate my existing payment plan?
+Why does the IRS terminate some existing payment plans?

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.